Have you ever been to a choir concert ?

 Nothing can substitute for the experience — no recordings or movies – yet the 1962 Disney production Almost Angels comes close.
 The film is filled with wonderful treble music performed by the world famous Vienna Boys Choir and the Vienna Symphony Orchestra.
 Saintly solo performances, beautiful cinematography, breathtaking scenery and a touching story add to the immense musical and inspirational value of the film.
 Directed by Steve Previn, Almost Angels is one of the few films that focuses entirely on boy choir music.

 The protagonist of the film is the entire choir.
 The boys featured in the film were a combination of Disney child actors and actual members of the Vienna Choir Boys at the time the film was shot.
-In the main storyline of the movie, we follow the adventures of a young boy, Tony (Vincent Winter), who sees the boys returning from a concert they held in the USA and, inspired, he convinces his mother to take him to an audition.
-There, he proves to be extraordinarily talented, but his father is a working class man who wants his son to study hard and prepare himself for a “serious profession”.
+In the movie’s main storyline, we follow the adventures of a young boy, Tony (Vincent Winter), who sees the boys returning from a concert they held in the USA and, inspired, he convinces his mother to take him to an audition.
+There, he proves to be extraordinarily talented, but his father is a working-class man who wants his son to study hard and prepare himself for a “serious profession”.
 Even if the topic is different (singing vs dance), I would not be surprised if this film influenced the more recent Billy Elliot and Love and Dance, as all three films show us how meaningless the stereotypes can be when one is willing to express himself and chase his dreams.

 Eventually, Tony joins the choir and, from that moment on, the viewer is allowed to get an insight into the daily life of the Vienna Boys Choir.
 Friendship, jealousy, inspiration and playfulness – nothing is left out as we observe the interaction of Tony with the rest of the choirboys.
 Boys will be boys and their choirmaster brilliantly describes it while saying: